List of all U-boats

 |Launched||17 Apr 1943|

 |Successes||1 warship a total loss, total tonnage 1,400 tons|

-Sunk 6 May, 1944 at 0200 hrs in the North Atlantic west south-west of Ireland, in position 49.29N, 21.22W, by depth charges from the British sloops HMS Starling, HMS Wren and HMS Wild Goose.
+Sunk at 0033hrs on 6 May 1944 in the North Atlantic south-west of Ireland, in position 49.29N, 21.22W, by depth charges from the British sloops HMS Starling, HMS Wren and HMS Wild Goose.
 23 dead and 30 survivors.

 Attacks on this boat and other events